 Start by locating where the urine stain is and where the odor is likely coming from.

 After that, use a combination of an enzyme cleaner and steam cleaner to get rid of the stain permanently.
-However, if you feel you’re not equipped to clean urine spots on your couch and want to retain the furniture, consider contracting professional cleaners.
+However, if you feel you’re not equipped to clean wee spots on your couch and want to retain the furniture, consider contracting professional cleaners.

 2. Dispose Of Old Fabric And Furniture

-Get Rid Of Cat Urine Odor On Wooden Surface
+Eliminate Of Cat Urine Odor On Wooden Surface

 1. Using A Wood Primer

-A suitable wood primer can completely cover and eliminate cat urine stains and odor on wood surfaces.
+A suitable wood primer can completely cover and eliminate feline urine stains and odor on wood surfaces.
 For instance, the B-I-N Water-Based Stain Blocking Primer/Sealer is an effective pet urine stain killer, ideal for interior surfaces such as ceilings, walls, and doors.

-It only takes about 20 minutes to dry, and you can apply another coat after 45 minutes only after painting the initial coat.
+It only takes about 20 minutes to dry, and you can apply another coat after 45 minutes after painting the initial coat.

 2. Paint The Wood